nre-learning/nrelabs-curriculum/lessons/workflows/lesson-32-stigcompliance/stage3/guide.md

 ```
 <button type="button" class="btn btn-primary btn-sm" onclick="runSnippetInTab('vqfx1', this)">Run this snippet</button>

 And rerun our check.
-Nothing should be reported back.
+Nothing should be reported back if we correctly fixed everything.
 <pre>
 for mydev in SNMPTable(dev).get():
     if mydev.authorization != "read-only":